Dear cancer survivor,

 Practitioners tried to lump the two together under the term CAM, but this was stopped.

-European hospitals use Complimentary therapies e.g. massage because there is plenty of evidence; but now never offered ‘Alternatives’.
+European hospitals use Complimentary therapies e.g. massage because there is plenty of evidence; but seldom if ever offer ‘Alternatives’.

 There is a book called Trick or Treatment : Alternative Medicine on Trial by Edzard Ernst (world’s first professor of complementary medicine) and Simon Singh.
 Their honesty and serious investigations got them a lot of trouble from the Alternative guys; I was at one lecture at King’s College where it was almost war.
 But they seem to have come through.
 They have a dry sense of humour and what they have to say about some Alternative therapies is enlightening.